wesselsga/wesselsga.github.io/_posts/2017-11-20-cord-cutting.md

 ![alt text][antenna_1]

+### Point the Antenna ###

 It's important to mount the antenna in a way that makes it possible to rotate it.
 Visit the site [antennaweb.org](https://www.antennaweb.org/Address) and enter your address.
 This tool will tell you where the stations towers are located.
 For example, here is the station listing from my address:

 ![alt_text][antenna_web]

-So, while mounting the antenna - I pointed it around 73-74 degrees to get the best signal for FOX, NBC, CBS, and ABC.
+While mounting the antenna - I pointed mine around 73-74 degrees to get the best signal for FOX, NBC, CBS, and ABC.
 (I used a compass app on my smartphone for orientation while up in the attic)

 ### Pulling coax ###
 Mounting an antenna in your attic is the easy part.
 Getting the coax cable to run from the antenna to inside the house is the harder part.